neilotoole/errgroup/README.md

 If the number of calls to `Group.Go` results in `qCh` becoming full, the `Go` method will block until worker goroutines relieve `qCh`.
-This behavior is in constrast to `sync/errgroup.Go`, which doesn't block.
+This behavior is in contrast to `sync/errgroup`'s `Go` method, which doesn't block.
 While `errgroupn` aims to be as much of a behaviorally identical "drop-in" alternative to `errgroup` as possible, this blocking behavior is an accepted deviation.

-Relatedly: the capacity of `qCh` is controlled by `qSize`, but it's probable an alternative implementation could be built that uses a (growable) slice acting, if `qCh` is full, as a buffer for functions passed to `Go`.
+Relatedly: the capacity of `qCh` is controlled by `qSize`, but it's probable an alternative implementation could be built that uses a (growable) slice acting - if `qCh` is full - as a buffer for functions passed to `Go`.
-Consideration of this design led to this [issue](https://github.com/golang/go/issues/20352) regarding _unlimited capacity channels_, or perhaps better characterized in this particular case as "_growable capacity channels_".
+Consideration of this potential design led to this [issue](https://github.com/golang/go/issues/20352) regarding _unlimited capacity channels_, or perhaps better characterized in this particular case as "_growable capacity channels_".
 If such a feature existed in the language, it's possible that `errgroupn` might have taken advantage of it, at least in the first-pass release (benchmarking etc notwithstanding).
+However benchmarking seems to suggest that a relatively small `qSize` has performance benefits for some workloads, so it's possible that the explicit `qSize` requirement is a better design choice.